webosose/website/content/en/docs/guides/development/localization/localization-guide.md

 ## Localization Tool

 The localization tool parses source code along with XLIFF files, and generates string resources in formats required by each programming language.
-Therefore, you must provide a translation data in XLIFF format to use the localization tool.
+Therefore, you must provide translation data in XLIFF format to use the localization tool.

 ### XLIFF